Some things stick with you.

 All this to say that it felt good to be lost in a moment, thinking about these fictitious characters and their fictitious agony instead of my own.
 Their keening singing made me feel like Cathy was right there.
 My imagination is still in tact at least.

 Reader, I don’t know what’s next.
-Here’s hoping that the next newsletter finds me in a better spot.
+Here’s hoping that the next post finds me in a better spot.
 I am so grateful to my friends for supporting me and constantly lifting me up.

 “I’m probably going to get fired for that.”

-The woman on the fun from the unemployment office is cackling.
+The woman on the phone from the unemployment office is cackling.
 She’s made a harmless joke and I can't help but laugh with her.

 “I was told that there was a way around me not having an Illinois ID.”